istareatscreens/MychIO/README.md

 ## Adding a Device

-To integrate a Serial or HID device it is as simple as going copying one of the already used classes `AdxTouchPanel` or `AdxIO4ButtonRing` or `AdexLedDevice` and modifying it to meet your needs.
+To integrate a Serial or HID device create a class file in ButtonRing, LedDevice or TouchPanel and inheriting from abstract class `MychIO.Device.Device<T1, T2, T3>`, where:

+- T1 : Enum - device Interactions e.g. LedInteractions, TouchPanelZone, ButtonRingZone (what you expect to be triggered by your device)
+- T2: Enum - State change caused by an interaction e.g. InputState (On/Off) in most cases
+- T3 : Class - [MychIO.Connection.ConnectionProperties](https://github.com/istareatscreens/MychIO/blob/965e204e8b347dd04bf67943d92742c2ed5ccbb7/Runtime/Connection/ConnectionProperties.cs) class e.g. SerialDeviceProperties, HidDeviceProperties

+This abstract class is split into two partial classes ([BuildProperties](https://github.com/istareatscreens/MychIO/blob/965e204e8b347dd04bf67943d92742c2ed5ccbb7/Runtime/Device/Device.BuildProperties.cs) and [Base](https://github.com/istareatscreens/MychIO/blob/965e204e8b347dd04bf67943d92742c2ed5ccbb7/Runtime/Device/Device.Base.cs)).
+You must override all static methods located in Device.BuildProperties for proper instantiation of the device to occur.

 After creation of your custom controller interface class simply go to DeviceFactory and add your deviceName to the following Dictionary to facilitate loading it using IOManager: